davidjguru/davidjguru.github.io/_posts/2020-02-25-Thinking-about-drupal-migrations-resources.md

 ## 1- Introduction

-It is not very easy to talk about migrations in general and, of course, it is not easy in the context of Drupal either.
+It's not very easy to talk about migrations in general and, of course, it is not easy in the context of Drupal either.
 To perform migrations it is necessary to have a good knowledge of the technology, data models (in origin and in destination), experience in [ETL processes](https://en.wikipedia.org/wiki/Extract,_transform,_load) and a certain know-how